 Your Missouri Business Bill

-Missouri customers: We've provided some helpful tips on how to read your KCP&L bill, which offers a snapshot of your business' electricity usage.
+Missouri customers: We've provided some helpful tips on how to read your KCP&L bill, which offers details concerning your business' electricity usage.

 Kansas customer?
 Learn how to read your bill here.